-Funded by the St. Louis Mercantile Library at the University of Missouri, St. Louis, an institutional member of the Society, this prize encourages scholarship in the bibliography of American history and literature.
+Funded by the St. Louis Mercantile Library at the University of Missouri, St. Louis, this prize encourages scholarship in the bibliography of American history and literature.
 Awarded every three years, the prize brings a cash award of $2,000 and a year’s membership in the Society.
 The next prize will be awarded in January 2020.

 Submissions for the Mercantile Library Prize should concentrate on some aspect of American history and culture in territories that now comprise the United States, or on literature by American authors, or literature intended for publication in territories that now comprise the United States.
 They should involve research in bibliography and printing history broadly conceived and focus on the book (the physical object) as historical evidence for studying topics such as the history of book production, publication, distribution, collecting, or reading.
 Studies of the printing, publishing, and allied trades, as these relate to American history and literature, are also welcome.

-Submissions may take the form of a published book or article, a master’s thesis or doctoral dissertation defended and approved, or research results distributed in another manner, such as the World-Wide-Web site or CD-ROM.
-Submissions must have been published or, if a dissertation or thesis, approved the year of the deadline or the three previous calendar years.
-For the 2020 award, this means between 2016 and 2018.
+Submissions may take the form of a published book or article, a master’s thesis or doctoral dissertation defended and approved, or research results distributed in another manner, such as the website or CD-ROM.
+Submissions must have been published or, if a dissertation or thesis, approved the year of the deadline or in the three previous calendar years.
+For the 2020 award, this means between January 2017 and January 2020.
 If a publication has an incorrect nominal date disqualifying it for submission but an actual date of publication within the prize period, it may be nominated with a letter by the publisher or editor testifying to the actual date of publication.
 Unpublished dissertations and theses must be accompanied by a letter from the director attesting their approval.

 Scholars are eligible to apply for the Prize without regard to membership in the Bibliographical Society of America or any other society, and without regard to citizenship or academic affiliation, degree, or rank.
 The Prize will be awarded to the author of a particular work of scholarship without regard to the author’s prolonged or repeated contributions to the field.
 Applications are encouraged from young or junior scholars who have not as yet published extensively.
 Applicants may nominate themselves or be nominated by others.